Frododawn/DDS.Case1.U9/README.md

 # DDS.Case1.U9
-SMU Doing Data Science class CaseStudy 1 Unit 9  Beers and Breweries 1
+#SMU Doing Data Science class:
+#CaseStudy 1 (Unit 9)  Beers and Breweries

-2
+# This project is an Exploratory Data Analysis of Beers and Breweries in the United States for Anheuser-Busch.
+Raw data was recieved from Client as two .cvs files.